reflectivity/reflectivity.github.io/projects/simple_model.md

         stack:        string    mandatory
         sub_stacks:   list      optional
         layers:       list      optional
+        compositions: list      optional
         materials:    list      optional
         globals:      dict      optional
         reference:    string    optional
 ```

-The information is organised according to YAML rules but for the `stack` string(s).
+The information is organised according to YAML rules but for the *stack* string(s).
 The reason is to make it simple and less error-prone to enter this information *by hand*.

 #### origin